-Lizzie Carr’s 22-day, 400-mile paddleboarding journey mapped plastic pollution through England’s canals and rivers.
-Adventure Uncovered explored Lizzie’s motivations behind the project.
+Lizzie Carr’s 22-day, 400-mile paddle boarding journey mapped plastic pollution through England’s canals and rivers.
+Adventure Uncovered explored Lizzie’s motivators behind the project.

 How and why did you take on this challenge?